rpamintuan671/Cryptocurrencies/README.md

 ## Summary:
-In summary, after processing, transforming, clustering and visualization there are 532 cryptocurrencies that are treadeable.
-These are divided into four classes per hvplot.scatter plot.
-These classes can be determined by utility, payment, security and stablecoins.
-In this analysis, performance and potential rate of return for each cryptocurrency were not completed in order to provide recommendations to Accountability Accounting clients.
+In summary, after processing, transforming, clustering, and visualization, we identified 532 tradeable cryptocurrencies.
+These cryptocurrencies are divided into four classes, as shown by the hvplot.scatter plot: utility, payment, security, and stablecoins.
+This analysis did not include an evaluation of the performance and potential rate of return for each cryptocurrency, which would be necessary to provide specific recommendations to Accountability Accounting clients.